whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-22-French-Box-May-2015-Review.md

 and balance.
 Brimming with plant oils, the texture of Marilou Bio Night Cream ensures repairing action throughout the night.

 <p>I'm happy to discover that Marilou Bio is a French brand of organic cosmetics and they are also not tested on animals.
-It's strange how their full size is pretty small, but hey, it's travel friendly and I have plenty of travel makeup bags where this can fit in.</p>
+It's strange how their full size is pretty small, but I guess it's travel friendly.</p>

 <H4><a href="http://www.amazon.com/Payot-Corps-Gommage-Amande-Pistachio/dp/B00JFYVZRO/ref=sr_1_1?s=beauty&ie=UTF8&qid=1432352534&sr=1-1&keywords=payot+gommage">Payot Gommage Amande</a> <i>body scrub</i>, Travel size 25ml - $3</H4>
 <p>Payot doesn't sell their products directly so I based the price from Amazon which I found to be the cheapest.</p>
-<p>This scrub smells sweet and nutty, just as they described, a body scrub with pistachio and sweet almond extracts.
+<p>This scrub smells sweet and nutty, just as they described -a body scrub with pistachio and sweet almond extracts.
 I prefer more of a fresh scent for my bath and body products, but it's a good travel size so I'll toss it in my gym bag and I'm sure I'll make use of it.</p>

 <center><img src='/images/FrenchBoxMay2015Bookmark.jpg'></center>
 <H4><a href="http://www.bookfriends.kr/src/main/indexpage.php">Book Friends</a> Golden Palm Tree 18K Gold Plated Bookmark, $2.7?</H4>
-<p>I'm not sure how this relates to France, but since the Golden Palm Tree is a symbol of Happiness and Riches, I can see the connection to their Cannes theme.
+<p>I'm not sure how this relates to France (it's made in Korea), but since the Golden Palm Tree is a symbol of Happiness and Riches, I can see the connection to their Cannes theme.
 Unfortunately I don't read physical books anymore thanks to my Kindle, so I will be passing this along to my mother.</p>

 <center><img src='/images/FrenchBoxMay2015VintagePostcard.jpg'></center>
 <H4>A vintage postcard of Cote D'Azure</H4>